 On the other hand, if you choose to have someone build a tool for you, it can cost a one-time fee of less than $1,000, only requiring the much lower ongoing costs of a server vs. a subscription fee.
 This gives you much more flexibility but requires more effort than simply outsourcing the entire endeavour.

 Moreover, you can integrate your drip campaign with other information banks, such as your CRM system or any other software that contains information about your subscribers.
-This way, you can provide not only timely content, but make sure that it is heavily personalised, targeted and maximise the odds of it being valuable.
-Thus, maximise conversion rates.
+This way, you can provide not only timely content, but make sure that it is heavily personalize, targeted and maximise the odds of it being valuable.
+Thus, maximize conversion rates.

 They are a series of automated emails to conduct a conversation with customers.
 They are used in marketing and sales to nurture leads and prospects, and can be sent on individual schedules or following certain triggers or actions.